HSU at a Glance

 Our Student Body

-Through its seven academic divisions, HSU offers more than 80 majors, minors, graduate degrees, and concentrations, from business to theology.
+Through its seven academic divisions, HSU offers more than 50 undergraduate majors and minors, and 15 graduate degrees, from business to physical therapy.

 We’re proud of our intimate class sizes.
 Our 12:1 student-faculty ratio allows for personal attention from your professors.
 More than 90 percent of our faculty members hold the highest degrees in their fields of study.